Human Resource Management

 Master’s Degree Starting Salary

-Note that some of these people may have jobs that are not directly related to a HR degree.
+It is possible that some of these people may have taken positions that were not related to HR.

 Salaries According to BLS